Mobilitybox Ticketing SDKs for iOS and Android

 2. Fetch Ticket Rendering Engine

-The ticket rendering engine is a HTML document fetched also from the mobilitybox api:
+The ticket rendering engine is an HTML document fetched also from the mobilitybox API:

 Receive Ticket Rendering Engine HTML Document via API endpoint: